HOME › TEACHING › BIOLOGY & AI CURE

-A Course-based Undergraduate Research Experience (CURE) replaces traditional cookbook labs with authentic, discovery-driven research.
-Unlike standard coursework, every student in a CURE tackles a genuine scientific question whose answer is unknown—meaning their work can contribute to real publications and scientific progress.
-In Dr. Blackmon's Biology and AI CURE, students combine evolutionary biology with AI-powered tools to formulate hypotheses, build phylogenetic datasets, run comparative analyses, and interpret results at a level typically reserved for graduate research.
-These are not class exercises; they are real research projects carried out by undergraduates from across the university.
+A Course-based Undergraduate Research Experience (CURE) replaces cookbook labs with real research.
+Every student works on a question whose answer is unknown, so the work can feed into real publications.
+In this course students pair evolutionary biology with AI tools to build phylogenetic datasets, run comparative analyses, and interpret results at a level usually reserved for graduate students.
+These are not class exercises: they are original research projects carried out by undergraduates from across the university.

 🐟